ficrammanifur/auth-security-backend/README.md

 ## Overview

 This backend provides a simple JWT-based authentication system with 4 endpoints.
-It's designed to be educational, including intentional security vulnerabilities that are documented and explained.
+It's designed as an **educational security lab** with intentional vulnerabilities documented for learning purposes.

 **Demo Credentials**: `admin` / `password123` or `user` / `password123`

+## Threat Model Summary

+This application assumes the following threat landscape:

+- **Attacker can access frontend source code** and discover backend URLs
+- **Attacker can intercept requests** if HTTPS is not enforced
+- **Attacker may attempt token theft** via localStorage or network sniffing
+- **Attacker may perform brute-force login attacks** without rate limiting

+Security controls are intentionally incomplete for educational demonstration.
+This is not suitable for production use with real user data.

 ## Files